Modern Times - Charles Chaplin - gears - machine - factory

 Modern Times - Charles Chaplin - Paulette Goddard - ending - highway

-It’s not easy to make a film about an oppressive mode of life, especially about an unlivable sense of time, without the movie becoming tedious itself.
-Chaplin is of course adept at lightening the subject with comedy, but Modern Times also expresses the repetitiveness of modern life with its own repetitions, made palatable through variation.
-The Tramp gets two factory jobs, and in the second one his supervisor, a mechanic, gets fed with a funnel and sucked into a machine, echoing what happened to the Tramp before.
+A film about an oppressive mode of life or an unlivable sense of time risks becoming tedious itself.
+Chaplin is adept at lightening the subject, but Modern Times also expresses the repetitiveness of modern life with its own repetitions, made palatable as much through variation as through comedy.
+In the Tramp’s second factory job his supervisor gets fed with a funnel and sucked into a machine, echoing what happened to the Tramp before.
 There are two strikes, three trips to jail, and two escapes from the police.
 The Tramp and the Gamin walk twice up a long straight street (once going to the bungalow and once at the end), and they play house thrice – in their imaginary bungalow, in the department store, and in their ramshackle hut – each time pretending to live a comfortable bourgeois life that throws their reality into relief.

 Modern Times - Charles Chaplin - Paulette Goddard - ending - highway

-The fantasy scene in the suburban bungalow begins at the precise midpoint of Modern Times, with a wall clock set to noon.
+The fantasy scene in the suburban bungalow begins at the precise midpoint of Modern Times.
+The wall clock is set to noon, which can be either a tipping point or a kind of timeless ideal state.
 From there on the Tramp and the Gamin will join forces, striving to build a happy life together.
-Their happiness in the bungalow is imaginary, and their happiness at the end is left for the audience to imagine, but it’s an open ending without any sign of future troubles or future bliss.
-The point of the ending is neither to comfort us nor to incite us, but to present an alternate sense of time.
-In place of the clock time that dominates modern working life, it offers a sense of eternal time, a state of life that’s not acutely conscious of the ticking of seconds, always waiting for the work bell to ring.
+Their happiness in the bungalow is imaginary, and their happiness at the end is left to the imagination.
+The ending is open, with no indicators of future troubles or future bliss.
+Its point is neither to comfort us nor to incite us, but to replace the dehumanizing clock time of modern working life with an alternate sense of time.
+It offers a sense of eternal time, a state of life that’s not acutely conscious of the ticking of seconds, always waiting for the work bell to ring.
 As the couple walks into the distance they can finally hold onto the present moment and savor it.

 CONNECTIONS: